FOR UM STUDENTS (updated 6 July 2014):

 Note: Admittance to the Community Consulting Club is application-only.
 Please ensure that you do not sign up through CampusGroups or pay any fee until specifically asked to do so.
 We cannot process and finalize any memberships until the selection process has been completed.
 Thank you!

 Thank you for your interest in working with the Community Consulting Club.
-The application process has now concluded, with the next application process in Summer 2014.
+The application process has for Fall 2014 has now started.

 About the Community Consulting Club